 2.1 How Did You Get Access to the Plugins?

-To get access to ChatGPT plugins, you needed ChatGPT Plus, the paid version of ChatGPT for $20 per month.
+To get access to ChatGPT plugins, you needed ChatGPT Plus, the paid version of ChatGPT at the time.
+For current plans and pricing, see our ChatGPT pricing comparison.

 Additionally, you had to enable the plugins in the settings, as it was a beta feature (until the discontinuation in March/April 2024):